nhpf/cv-feup/assignment_2/README.md

 ### `tasks/`
  - Each script in this directory contains the isolated implementation of the major steps performed in the final Jupyter notebook
  - The order of execution is given by the number preceding each script, i.e. the first script is `1_process_singapore.py`

-### `main.py`
- - Entry point for the project before the notebook is ready
- - It has useful comments that will aid us during the project development